B-cell Immunobiology Lab Members | NYU Langone Health

 Professor, Department of Pathology

-Dr. Silverman has studied B-cell immunobiology and autoimmunity since the start of his fellowship at the Scripps Research Foundation in 1985.
-Working in the laboratory of Dennis Carson, these studies initially focused on clinical samples with monoclonal rheumatoid factors from the laboratory of Henry Kunkel (Rockefeller Institute), the father of modern clinical immunology and the analysis of antibody gene usage in human rheumatoid factors from patients with essential mixed cryoglobulinemia, hepatitis C, rheumatoid arthritis, and Sjogren’s syndrome.
-These studies evolved into investigations of the human B-cell repertoire, B-cell superantigens, and more recently the interplay between the microbiome and host immunity.
+Since 1985, and the start of his fellowship at the Scripps Research Foundation in the laboratory of Dennis Carson, Dr. Silverman has studied B-cell immunobiology and autoimmunity.
+These studies initially focused on clinical samples with monoclonal rheumatoid factors from the Rockefeller Institute laboratory of Henry Kunkel, the father of modern clinical immunology.
+These efforts have included analysis of antibody gene usage in human rheumatoid factors from patients with essential mixed cryoglobulinemia, hepatitis C, rheumatoid arthritis, and Sjogren’s syndrome.
+These studies then evolved into investigations of mechanisms responsible for the diversification of the human B-cell repertoire, B-cell superantigens, and more recently the interplay between the microbiome and host immunity.

-Since the early 1990s, Dr. Silverman has also directed an annual course of phage display and recombinant antibody technology at Cold Spring Harbor Lab, which recently celebrated the 2018 Nobel Prize of George P. Smith, the inventor of phage display technology.
+Since the early 1990s, Dr. Silverman has served as the Director of an annual course on phage display and recombinant antibody technology hosted by the Cold Spring Harbor Laboratories.
+We all recently celebrated the 2018 Nobel Prize of George P. Smith, the inventor of phage display technology, which we teach in the course.

 Dr. Silverman is also a practicing rheumatologist with a special interest in caring for patients with lupus, rheumatoid arthritis, and related conditions.
-After more than two decades on the faculty at UCSD, in 2011 Dr. Silverman moved to NYU School of Medicine where he continues to lead an NIH-funded basic and translational research group.
+After more than two decades on the faculty at UCSD, in 2011 Dr. Silverman moved to NYU School of Medicine where he leads an NIH-funded basic and translational research group.

 Societies and Honors